 If you have been the victim of a driver’s negligence, you may work with motorcycle accident lawyers for the following types of compensation:

-- Economic damages.
 This type of compensation reimburses you for any medical expenses you have had to deal with as a result of your physical injuries.
 It also factors in the loss of wages that result from your confinement or inability to go back to work.
-To facilitate this, your motorcycle wreck lawyer will need to compile your medical records and receipts, including employment and salary records, if necessary.
+To facilitate this, your injury lawyer will need to compile your medical records and receipts, including employment and salary records, if necessary.

 You may file a claim to recover one or several of these kinds of damages, depending on the degree of your injuries and suffering.
 An important thing to remember, however, is that filing for injury compensation and property damage claims should be accomplished within a set deadline.

-Thus, you need to choose a motorcycle accident lawyer who fully understands the laws and deadlines governing compensation claims in Georgia.
+Thus, you need to choose an Atlanta motorcycle accident lawyer who fully understands the laws and deadlines governing compensation claims in Georgia.

 Should I Accept a Settlement or Work on a Lawsuit in Atlanta, GA?